-Write command updates the SMSC address, through which mobile originated SMs are transmitted.
+The AT+CSCA write command updates the SMSC address, through which mobile originated SMs are transmitted.
 In text mode, setting is used by send and write commands.
 In PDU mode, setting is used by the same commands, but only when the length of the SMSC address coded into the cpdu> parameter equals zero.